turingschool-examples/treehouse-driven-development/README.md

 What could be better than renting out a beautiful treehouse cabin for the holidays?
 Your goal is to use Test/Treehouse Driven Development to build out the start of a Treehouse Booking App!

-## Treehouse Class
+## Treehouse Data Model and Functionality

-Your Treehouse class should meet the following requirements:
+Your Treehouse implementation should meet the following requirements:

-* Have the following properties:
+* Have the following state in the Data Model
   * `price <number>`
   * `pricePoint <string>` (default to empty string)
   * `bedrooms <number>`